makefs/battlesnake-server-2018/README.md

 ### POST `/end`

-A request including all the current game information will be issued to this endpoint on each turn.
+A request including end game information such as winners, dead snakes, and death reasons will be issued to this endpoint at the end of the game.

 Possible death causes are: